 7.22 Access to 'Unit 30' and Unit 2 including the Green Room, Rehearsal 2, MFA Design Room and Scenic Workshop.

-For safety reasons it is necessary at certain times to restrict the access route to 'Unit 30' that passes through the Construction Workshop.
+For safety reasons it is necessary to restrict the access route to 'Unit 30' that passes through the Construction Workshop.